loner02/Pssst/README.md

 ## Why do this?

 Web Speech API (according to documentation) is experimental with limited browser support.
+It relies on the speech services installed on the device.

 Google Speech services isn't free.
 Neither is Microsoft Azure Cognitive services.